IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 The pipeline comprises of:
 1. bwa-mem2 (a highly optimized version of bwa-mem) for sequence mapping
 2. SortSAM using samtools
-3. An optimized version of DeepVariant tools for variant calling.
+3. An optimized version of DeepVariant tool for Variant Calling
-The following figure illustrates the pipeline.
+The following figure illustrates the pipeline:

 <p align="center">
 <img src="https://github.com/IntelLabs/Open-Omics-Acceleration-Framework/blob/main/images/deepvariant-fq2vcf.jpg"/a></br>